Lyrrad/multidrive/README.md

 ## Updates

+2015-04-08 0.1.17: Bug Fix: Fixed logging for OneDrive upload errors
+				   Added timeout to deal with hanging OneDrive downloads.

-2015-04-07 0.1.16: Bug Fix: Amazon Cloud Drive should work again on 32-bit systems for files larger than 4GiB
+2015-04-08 0.1.16: Bug Fix: Amazon Cloud Drive should work again on 32-bit systems for files larger than 4GiB
 				   Added logging to better handle OneDrive upload errors.

 2015-04-07 0.1.15: Bug Fix: OneDrive chunk size updated.
 Should now work for files larger than 7.6GiB (up to 10GiB)